AuralSAM2: Enabling SAM2 Hear Through Pyramid Audio-Visual Feature Prompting: Method

 where the audio modality embedding $\textbf{e}_a \in \mathbb{R}^{B \times C}$ contains frame numbers ($B$) of embedding features, each with dimension $C$.
 The visual modality embedding $\textbf{e}_v \in \mathbb{R}^{B \times H' \times W' \times C}$ has a significantly larger number of embedding features compared to the audio modality, with $B \times H' \times W' \gg B$.
 Based on the label $\textbf{y}$, we thus can construct the audio embedding set $\mathcal{E}_a = \left \{ (\textbf{e}^a_b, \textbf{y}_b) \mid \ b = 1, 2, ...
 B \right \}$; and similarly, we can construct the visual embedding set $\mathcal{E}_v = \left \{ (\textbf{e}^v_b, \textbf{y}^{(\mathcal{\omega})}_b) \mid \ b = 1, 2, ...
 B) \right \}$, where $\Omega$ is the lattice of ground truth and \(\omega\) denotes a pixel-level position with $\omega \in \Omega \subset \mathbb{R}^{H' \times W'}$.
 Thus, the AudioCon is defined as:

 where $\tau$ is a temperature parameter and $\mathbb{I}(\cdot)$ indicates whether there is a (pixel-level) foreground object matching the current frame's audio.
 Unlike previous works~\cite{chen2024unraveling, chen2025cpm} that apply InfoNCE~\cite{oord2018representation} to the entire latent space (i.e., $\mathcal{E}_v \bigcup \mathcal{E}_a$), our AudioCon mitigates modality imbalance by pulling visual embeddings toward relevant audio \(\mathbf{e}^+\) while pushing them away from other visual samples \(\mathbf{y}_b^{(\omega)^-} \).
+This implementation prevents the model from overemphasizing attraction between pixel-level visual embeddings in \(\mathcal{E}_v\).
+Instead, it aggregates visual features using audio embeddings as central prototypes, thereby ensuring that visual features cluster around meaningful auditory cues.
+We include t‑SNE visualisations in Supp.
+Section 4.1 to show this effect.